Happiness-Haengbok-Chung/CS598_2026Spring/README.md

-# 🌈 프로젝트명

-> Building The Part of Lifelong Agents: Supplemented Hallucination Detection And Behavior Planning Benchmark
+# 🌈 Building The Part of Lifelong Agents: Supplemented Hallucination Detection And Behavior Planning Benchmark

 ## 📖 Appreciation for the Supervision
 > This project is developed under the supervision of Professor Dilek Hakkani-Tur and Takyoung Kim (TA) in the class "CS598 Conversational AI" at University of Illinois Urbana-Champaign (UIUC).